adrialemany/ascii-greeter/README.md

 # ASCII Greeter

-Bring your terminal to life with ASCII art and system information every time you open it!
+Bring your linux terminal to life with ASCII art and system information every time you open it!
 This project installs a small setup that prints colorful ASCII drawings alongside useful system info when a new terminal session starts.

 ---